verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 ### Verify the deployment

   Applying the binding initiates the creation of several Kubernetes objects.
-  Actual creation and initialization of these object occurs asynchronously.
+  Actual creation and initialization of these objects occurs asynchronously.
   The following steps provide commands for determining when these objects are ready for use.

   **Note**: Many other Kubernetes objects unrelated to the example application may also exist.